scottslowe/weblog/content/post/2019-11-12-using-kustomize-with-cluster-api.md

 ]
 ```

-<small><em>(This example, as well as other examples in this post, are wrapped for readability; it is perfectly acceptable to have each operation formatted as a single line.)</em></small>
+(This example, as well as other examples in this post, are wrapped for readability; it is perfectly acceptable to have each operation formatted as a single line.)

 In this example, the patches are provided in a JSON list (denoted by the brackets), and each patch is a JSON object with three properties: `op`, `path`, and `value`.
 (Readers who are unfamiliar with JSON may find [this post][xref-4] helpful.)
 This patch makes two changes to the original manifest.
 First, it modifies the `metadata.name` field to use "usw2-cluster1" as the value.
 Second, it modifies the `spec.infrastructureRef.name` field to also use "usw2-cluster1" as the value.